We’ve been trying for over a year to figure out the histories of all the Oldsmobiles that Tropic Coast Racing ever had, it is quite a confusing tale.

 In May 1994, Paul Stocker brought an Oldsmobile and Motorsport News reported it was an ex-Ian Thomas Oldsmobile, it was Robin Best’s last drive and was later renumbered #48.

-The interesting part of the car is that it does have the back brace that Morgan-McClure cars had.
+The interesting part of the car is that it does have the brace that Morgan-McClure cars had.

 The chassis of this car is believed to be the #9 VT Commodore that Scott Pierce drove in Stock Cars Australia.